denten-books/plain-text/1-chapter.md

 Turing machines should hold interest for literary scholars because they present a minimally viable model for generalized symbolic manipulation: reading and writing.
-Although the thought experiment they embody solves a mathematical problem, the thought experiment itself has roots in a more general conversation about the nature of interpretation, central to questions of meaning-making in art and culture.
+Although the thought experiment they embody solves a mathematical problem, the thought experiment itself has roots in a more general discussion about the nature of interpretation, central to questions of meaning-making in art and culture.